TIPS Explained: Your Inflation Shield in 2026

 TIPS work best when:

-- You're worried about inflation surprises (supply shocks, fiscal expansion, oil spikes)
+- You're worried about inflation surprises — oil shocks, fiscal expansion, supply chain disruptions

-- You want a guaranteed real return — 1.82% above inflation for 10 years is hard to replicate
+- You want a guaranteed real return: 1.896% above inflation for 10 years is hard to replicate anywhere

 - You're building a retirement portfolio and need purchasing-power protection over decades

-- You hold them in tax-advantaged accounts (more on this below)
+- You hold them in tax-advantaged accounts (critical — see below)

 TIPS are less ideal when:

-- You expect deflation or very low inflation (below the breakeven rate)
+- You expect deflation or very low inflation below the 2.38% breakeven

 - You need current income — TIPS coupons are low, and the inflation adjustment isn't paid until maturity